shivam17171uae/mal-to-stremio-extension/README.md

 <img width="1690" height="342" alt="Screenshot 2025-08-24 080349" src="https://github.com/user-attachments/assets/939f6e07-c1d5-42d4-96b5-6c4e6e3d2fd8" />

 3. Click the **"Load unpacked"** button that appeared.

 4. A file browser window will open.
 Navigate to the folder where you unzipped the project.
 5. Select the **entire folder** (the one that contains `manifest.json`, e.g., `mal-to-stremio-extension-main`) and click "Select Folder."

-The "MAL to Stremio" extension will now appear in your list of extensions and is ready to use!
-Just visit any anime page on MyAnimeList, and the button will appear automatically.
+The "MAL & AniList to Stremio" extension will now appear in your list of extensions and is ready to use!
+Just visit any of the supported pages, and the button will appear automatically.

 ---